BorisThoris/Man_Group_Assignment_2023/README.md

 - **_MAX_ALLOWED_INT (int)**: Maximum allowed integer (10^9).
 - **_MAX_LIST_LENGTH (int)**: Maximum list length (1000).

-### Limitations
-1. Only integers with an absolute value ≤ 10^9 are permitted.
-2. The probabilities must sum to 1.0.
-(To adhere to probability theory)
-3. The length of the numbers and probabilities lists cannot exceed 1000.

 #### Error Messages
 Various error messages are defined as class attributes to handle various input discrepancies:
 - Mismatched list lengths.